Dates visited: 12/29/2020, 8/31/2022, 7/1/2024, 7/10/2024 & 7/30/2024

 This one is on the site of an old Boy Scout Camp.
 Do Scouts even have camps anymore?
 The interesting part of this preserve, is the path you have to take to get there.
 You have to park on Old Hopkinton Rd, and walk a half mile up Boy Scout Drive to reach the preserve.
 You cannot park on Boy Scout Drive.
 I get the impression that the residents don't want you here at all.
 There are conflicting signs on the same sign post.
 One reads "Private Driveway No Tresspassing", and another sign reads "Riverwood Preserve.
 Visitors Welcome On Foot".
 It does seem like you're walking on someone's driveway to get to the preserve.
 It passes really close to one of the houses.
 When you reach the preserve, there are a series of camp shelters, with the trails behind them.
 We hiked the orange blaze trail that loops the perimeter of the preserve.
 There are other trails through the center, that we did not traverse.
 The trail is well maintained.
 It is pretty easy, with a few rocky sections.
 The whole route, along with the walk back and forth on Boy Scout Drive is about 3 miles.

-Dates visited: 11/18/2022, 4/13/2023, 3/12/2024 & 6/3/2024
+Dates visited: 11/18/2022, 4/13/2023, 3/12/2024, 6/3/2024 & 12/18/2024

 This is a public beach in the Watch Hill section of Westerly.
 The "Watch Hill Lighthouse Village Loop" in the All-Trails app utilizes a short section of this beach.
 There's a sign that says "No Pets", but you can ignore it.
-There is another sign that specifies that dogs are allowed in the off-season any time, and before 8 AM and after 6 PM during the summer months (Memorial Day through Labor Day).
+There is another sign that specifies that dogs are allowed in the off-season any time, and before 8 AM and after 6 PM during the summer months (May 2nd through Labor Day).
 This corresponds to what it says on the Town of Westerly's website.
 There's no dedicated parking for this beach.
 You have to park at Watch Hill and then access it through one of the right-of-way paths.
 We visited here a second time, and walked more of the beach.
-It's about two miles long and we probably walked about two thirds of the total length before turning around.
+It's about two miles long and we probably walked about half of the total length before turning around.
 This time, it was an usually warm day in April.
 It had made it up to 90 degrees inland, but down here it was about 15 degrees cooler (just like the summer), and was very nice.

 We were in the area, so we came back to this great beach again.
 This is the first time we were here "in season".
 Dogs are allowed on the beach here after 6PM in the summer time, but we didn't get here until well after 7PM.
 Mandy and Lexi decided to run and play on this beach this time around, which is always fun to see.